AdobeDocs/workfront.en/help/quicksilver/workfront-basics/ai-assistant/summarize-this.md

 ---
-title: Summarize using AI
+title: Summarize using AI Assistant
 content-type: reference
 description: You can quickly summarize work items and documents using the Summarize this functionality.
 author: Becky
 feature: Get Started with Workfront
 ---
-# Summarize using AI
+# Summarize using AI Assistant

-The Workfront AI Assistant can summarize some objects, giving you a high-level view of the object's intent or details.
+Workfront's AI Assistant can summarize some objects, giving you a high-level view of the object's intent or details.

-For example, if you ask the Assistant to summarize a project, the Assistant returns brief descriptions of the project's purpose and status, gives examples of tasks that are completed and that are still pending, and provides some additional details and notes.
+For example, if you ask AI Assistant to summarize a project, it returns brief descriptions of the project's purpose and status, gives examples of tasks that are completed and that are still pending, and provides some additional details and notes.

-The Assistant can summarize the following objects:
+AI Assistant can summarize the following objects:

 * Projects
 * Tasks